-This course presents applied techniques and tape analysis of counseling skills used in exploring, understanding and developing courses of action for rehabilitation client problems.
+This course presents applied techniques and tape analysis of counseling skills used in exploring, understanding, and developing courses of action for rehabilitation client problems.
+Prerequisite: Consent of instructor

-MRC 5240 INTRODUCTION TO GROUP COUNSELING TECHNIQUES IN REHABILITATION 2 SEMESTER HOURS group leadership, problem resolution and vocational exploration.
+MRC 5240 INTRODUCTION TO GROUP COUNSELING TECHNIQUES IN REHABILITATION 2 SEMESTER HOURS

 This course introduces principles of group process and techniques of group counseling.
-The course offers students an opportunity to develop skills in
+The course offers students an opportunity to develop skills in group leadership, problem resolution, and vocational exploration.